💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 5. Multilocation.
 One of the hidden gems of Vendasta’s platform is its advanced multilocation functionality.
 This deserves an entire demo on its own.
 If you sell solutions to multilocation businesses and franchises—specifically reputation management, listings management, or social media services—this is something you should look into.

 6. Task Manager.
 For years, Task Manager was the redheaded stepchild of Vendasta.
 Now it’s the cool kid on campus.
 As the name suggests, it’s a task management tool like Asana or Monday.com.
 Except not really.
 It’s optimized for Vendasta’s platform, which means that tasks populate based on workflows specific to Vendasta products.
-The user interface is uglier than a monkey’s armpit, but I wouldn’t bet against it given recent investments.

 7. Local Business Online Toolkit.
 When COVID broke out, Vendasta rallied to figure out how they could help local businesses.
 One of their ideas was to create “Express” (i.e., stripped down) versions of their most popular products so that their partners could give them away for free.
 It’s a clever product-led growth strategy.
 Basically, you give your customers and prospects access to free marketing tools, and the ones who try them and like them can upgrade to paid premium versions.
 You get a certain amount of toolkits with your subscription, and after you’ve used them up you can purchase more.